danguzzo/CircularEEE_SDModel/README.md

-- [ ] present a table for CE mechanisms variables and some results?

 # cirularEEE_SDmodel
 The Circular EEE SD model was created with the following purpose: to represent region-wide long-term dynamics of stocks and flows of EEEs when introducing specific scenarios for Circular Economy strategies implementation.